TassianaMilka/Course/README.md

 # English

-This repository is   to write in   the resume  evernoly course  and public a   the linkedin.
+This repository is for writing the summary of the course certificates posted on linkedin.

 # Espanõl